xanth/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD04_DEMO.md

     ```bash
     code .
     ```
+5. Expand the **BlueYonder.Flights.Service** project and verify whether a folder named **wwwroot** exists within the project.
+If the folder exists, continue to the next step.
+If the folder does not exist, right-click **BlueYonder.Flights.Service** and then click **New Folder** to create the folder.
+Name the folder **wwwroot**.
-5. Expand the **BlueYonder.Flights.Service** project, expand the **Controllers** folder, and then click the **PassengerController** file.
+6. In the **BlueYonder.Flights.Service** project, expand the **Controllers** folder, and then click the **PassengerController** file.
-6. To add the *asynchronous actions get photo as* parameter, inside the class, enter the following code:
+7. To add the *asynchronous actions get photo as* parameter, inside the class, enter the following code:
     ```cs
     [HttpPut("UpdatePhoto")]
     public async Task<IActionResult> UpdatePhoto(IFormFile file)